Koopman-informed recurrent neural networks: Mathematical framework

+The role of the activation function is to provide nonlinearity to neural networks, which is crucial to obtain universal approximation.
+In KIRNNs, the approximation of the Koopman operator also requires a nonlinear dictionary to be accurate.
+Currently, from our \Cref{def:RNN}, we see that each state is lifted to a higher-dimensional space followed by an activation function, for every timestep \(t \in \mathbb{N}_{>0}\).
+By extending results from Koopman theory, we can shed light on the approximation error of the network over several time steps.

-With \(L^2 \coloneqq L^2(\mathcal{H}, \mu_h)\) being the usual Lebesgue space, we can state the required assumptions. \begin{assumption} The assumptions on \(\mu_h\), \(\mathcal{F}_M\), and \(F\) are the following. \begin{enumerate} \item \(\mu_h\) is regular and finite for compact subsets. \item Hidden layer \(\mathcal{F}_{M}\) must fulfill \(\mu_h \{\vh \in \mathcal{H} \mid \vc\tran \mathcal{F}_M(\vh) = 0\} = 0\), for all nonzero \(\vc \in \mathbb R^{M}\). \item The Koopman operator \(\mathcal{K} \colon L^2\rightarrow L^2\) is a bounded operator. \end{enumerate} \end{assumption} The first two points are not very restrictive and hold for many measures and activation functions (such as \(tanh\) activation function and the Lebesgue measure).
-The third assumption is common when showing convergence in Koopman approximation theory and holds for a broad set of dynamical systems (See \Cref{sec:proof_uncontrolled_theorem} for further discussion of all three points).
-Finally, we also require \(\mathcal{H}\) to follow \Cref{def:input_space} in \Cref{sec:proof_uncontrolled_theorem}.
+We start by defining \(L^2 \coloneqq L^2(\mathcal{H}, \mu_h)\) and stating the required assumptions for our results. \begin{assumption} The assumptions on \(\mu_h\), \(\mathcal{F}_M\), \(\mathcal{K}\), and the underlying system \(F\) are the following. \begin{enumerate} \item \(\mu_h\) is regular and finite for compact subsets. \item The hidden layer \(\mathcal{F}_{M}\) satisfies \(\mu_h \{\vh \in \mathcal{H} \mid \vc\tran \mathcal{F}_M(\vh) = 0\} = 0\), for all nonzero \(\vc \in \mathbb R^{M}\). \item The Koopman operator \(\mathcal{K} \colon L^2\rightarrow L^2\) is a bounded operator. \end{enumerate} \end{assumption} The first two points are not very restrictive and hold for many measures and activation functions, including the \(tanh\) activation function and the Lebesgue measure.
+It is worth noting that ReLU does not satisfy \Cref{assum:main_paper}, but we suspect continuous versions of ReLU can be shown to satisfy it; see \Cref{lemma:assump_satisfied}.
+The third assumption is common in Koopman approximation theory for showing convergence.
+It holds for a broad set of dynamical systems (See \Cref{sec:proof_uncontrolled_theorem} for further discussion of all three points).
+Finally, we also require \(\mathcal{H}\) to follow \Cref{def:input_space} in \Cref{sec:proof_uncontrolled_theorem}, which allows the use of universal approximation theory for the weight space restricted to \(\mathcal{X}\times \mathcal{X}\) \cite{bolager-2023}.